What Is a Variable-Rate Mortgage?

 Jump to insightHow variable-rate mortgages work

-Variable-rate mortgage vs. fixed-rate mortgage
+Variable-rate mortgages vs. fixed-rate mortgages

 While the interest rate on a variable-rate mortgage can change, a fixed-rate mortgage maintains a consistent rate throughout the entire loan.
+Determining whether a variable-rate or a fixed-rate mortgage is best for you depends on your current financial situation.

+With a fixed-rate mortgage, your monthly payment will always be the same.
+This can be a safer and more predictable approach for borrowers.
 Although you may pay less initially with a variable-rate mortgage, it can be more risky because your interest rate and monthly payment could rise once the introductory period ends.

 » MORE: What is a conventional mortgage?